Phantomkeks/ideapad/README.md

 - Cloud Storage Provider possible, but not needed

 ### To Do
-- Hybrid application for iOS and Android
+- Hybrid application for iOS and Android (also Desktop/Electron)
 - Lists with caskets
 - Refactor code and designs (avoid duplicate code)
 - Better solution for using CryptoJS?